rust-lang/compiler-team/procedures/form-new-working-group.md

 So, you would like to form a working group?

+## Step 0.
+What *is* a working group?

+Working groups are the basic way that the compiler team tracks what is going on. **If you are doing some sort of task that the compiler team will want to track over time, then it makes sense to form a working group**, even if you don't plan to be getting a more people involved.

+**The compiler team regularly checks in on the progress for each active working group.** So every working group should always have at least one person who attends the compiler team triage meetings and is willing to produce those regular updates.

 ## Step 1.
 Propose the working group

 **TBD** -- ironically, we haven't *quite* decided what the procedure